Do you often ponder questions that you don’t know the answer to?

-Because in this article, I ask 3 existential questions that I feel I have the answers to.
+Because in this article, I ask 3 existential questions and share my perspective on them.

-Are my conclusions 100% true for everyone?
+Are my conclusions 100% true or for everyone?
 No, of course not.

 But they are truths that I have come to realise for myself by connecting a multitude of information to form a framework in my mind that presents a knowing beyond beliefs and assumptions.